-- 4.1 The DfE have been consulted in relation to the process to make the site available for other educational needs. - 4.2 This report outlines the responses to pre-statutory consultation and seeks approval to enter into a period of statutory consultation by public notice. - 4.3 Pre-statutory consultation took place between 28th November 2022 and 6th January 2023.

-4.4 Consultees included:

-- All Rotherham schools and academies senior leadership teams and governing boards.

-- All Rotherham Multi Academy Trust Boards.

-- Local Constituency Members of Parliament.

-- All Borough Councillors.
+- 4.1 The DfE have been consulted in relation to the process to make the site available for other educational needs. - 4.2 This report outlines that there were no responses to statutory consultation/public notice and seeks approval to enter to close Rowan Pupil Referral Unit. - 4.3 Statutory consultation took place between 27 February 2023 and 31 March 2023. - 4.4 Consultees included: - All Rotherham schools and academies senior leadership teams and governing boards. - All Rotherham Multi Academy Trust Boards. - Local Constituency Members of Parliament. - All Borough Councillors.

 - All Parish Councils within the borough.

 - Neighbouring Local Authorities in South Yorkshire.

 - Parent and carer forums.

 - Diocese of Hallam and Sheffield.

 - RMBC wider community communication.

 - Neighbourhood Teams networks.

 - Local Authority Officers and SEND partner agencies.

+- Public Notice published.

 - 4.5 There were no responses to the consultation.